VolsungaSaga/Unofficial-Bannerlord-Bug-Reporting-Repo/README.md

    - Current Result:
    What happens now?
    - Expected Result:
    What ought to happen?
    - Affected Version:
      You can find the version number on the bottom left of the initial splash screen when you press "Play" in Steam.
    - Reproducibility:
-   Trivially Deterministic --> Complicated Deterministic --> Random
+   Discuss how easy/hard it is to reproduce.
+Is it dependent on random variables, or can it be reliably reproduced by following certain steps?
    - Platform:
    Just Windows!
 Dammit, Bill!
    - Screenshots